 Organisations using these standards for information and advice providers need to make sure staff have the knowledge to meet the needs of service users.
-Our training courses help you do this by covering knowledge requirements in the Competences for Advisers.
+CPAG’s training courses help you do this by covering knowledge requirements in the Competencies for Advisers.

 A suggested package of courses for agencies seeking accreditation or working to the national standards is:

 - Introduction to welfare rights (taking place in May and September 2020)

 - Universal credit, ESA and the work capability assessment